 Sporty in the cropped version

-A review of Southbank Sweater and Sweater Dress
+A review of Nina Lee Southbank Sweater & Sweater Dress

 My perfect sweater?

 Am loving the sporty proportions of the cropped length Southbank with “slouchily” (very) long sleeves.
 Overall a closer fit and thus warmer than the LB Pullover, but probably too close-fitting to wear much underneath other than a silk vest.
 Can see me making several, long enough to tuck in, as base-layer polo necks.

 You can see it here with five other sweater patterns all from The Foldline.